When Aliens Attack ....Or At Least, Go Bad

 Or is that stretching a metaphor farther than what an extended slimy flesh-disintegrating tentacle can reach?

 And he did (although, because of the fate his character suffered in the first one, the "starring" part was limited to a short prequel scene at the beginning).
 However, as a result of the CoVid Pandemic, the movie theater market ended up being the only quiet place of 2020, forcing the film company to delay the release of the sequel for over a year.
 Finally released in the summer season of 2021, Part 2 reignited the socially distanced cinema scene and put asses in the seats again (although, preferably with two or three spaces in between 'em).
+In other words, this was the blockbusting alien-themed sequel that brought back the noise into the cineplexes and movie theaters that had, for almost two years, become such quiet places.

-Loki, the God of Mischief, arranges the worldwide conquest of the Earth.
-Because he's a cosmically powered supervillain, & that's basically the goal of most cosmically powered supervillains.
+Loki, the Asgardian God of Mischief, arranges the worldwide conquest of the Earth.
+Because he's a cosmically powered supervillain, and that's basically the goal of most cosmically powered supervillains.
 His latest scheme of global domination involves the use the Cosmic Cube and, luckily for the purposes of this list, a vast army of extra-dimensional aliens.

 As usual.